More coast and castles options

 Our journey starts with cycling along the Newcastle quayside past the Millennium Bridge as we head eastwards along the River Tyne to the coast.
 We’ll soon find ourselves passing through the heart of the former ship building area of the Tyne and at Wallsend, literally the end of Hadrian’s Wall, keep an eye out for Segedunum Roman Fort Museum and its viewing tower shaped in the form of a Roman helmet.

 Continuing along close to the river we soon reach the Fish Quays of North Shields, and its bustling little harbour.
-We are now at the very mouth of the Tyne and after a few more pedal strokes along its quayside, we pass Lord Collingwood to reach Tynemouth.
+We are now at the very mouth of the Tyne and after a few more pedal strokes along its quayside, we pass Tynemouth Priory and reach the North Sea.
 From here we continue along the seafront riding past the Victorian resort of Whitley Bay and on to the seaport of Blyth, with its imposing wind turbines.

 We’ll soon leave the urban surroundings behind and pass into much more open countryside and quiet country lanes.
-The next point of interest is the stunning Druridge Bay.
-With its seven mile sandy beach, nature reserve and some of Northumberland’s biggest sand dunes it is a real treat.
-Next comes Amble, which proudly declares itself as ‘the friendliest port’ and your accommodation for the evening
+The next point of interest is the stunning Druridge Bay – with its seven mile sandy beach, nature reserve and some of Northumberland’s biggest sand dunes it is a real treat.
+Next comes Amble, which proudly declares itself as ‘the friendliest port’ and our accommodation for the evening.

 - Meals: Breakfast, lunch

 From Holy Island, it’s on to the Elizabethan border town of Berwick-upon-Tweed, with its complex defences built up over the years of border wars, and our stopping place for the night.
-If you have the energy left then a wander around the town walls is recommended and with plenty of good places to eat you‘re not going to go hungry tonight!
+If we have the energy left then a wander around the town walls is recommended, and with plenty of good places to eat we‘re not going to go hungry tonight!

 - Meals: Breakfast, lunch